opronto/docker-webapp/README.md

 ## New releases

-To build and push updates to docker hub:
+Bump the version number in release.sh, and push images to docker hub using

     ./release.sh